ci-compass/cicf/week01-commandline/README.md

     cicf@cicf-vm:~$

-This is the prompt for the command-line, or shell.
+This is the prompt for the command line, or shell.
 Every shell starts in your home directory.
 The `$` is the prompt, and tells us that the shell is ready for us to type a command to run.
 The tilde `~` in the prompt indicates we are currently in the home directory.